Statistical processing

 - Burden the respondents as less as possible

-The statistics is based on a census of units in the public sector and PNP's performing R&D activities.
+The statistics is based on a census, of the expected research-active institutions.
 The reporting of data is mandatory according the the Act on Statistics Denmark paragraphs 6 and 8.

 The aim for Statistics Denmark is that reporting of data is digital.
 This is provided via the web portal http://www.Virk.dk.
 Beside this the reporting of most data for universities and university hospitals is also in electronic format, notably spread sheets.
 Finally the questionnaire is available in a paper version on request..